 where bo = terminal voltage of the battery when SOC = 0%.

-Note: Li-ion battery does not have a linear relationship between SOC and OCV as the lead-acid battery have.
+Note: Li-ion battery does not have a linear relationship between SOC and OCV as the lead-acid battery has.

 Advantage of OCV method